 top of page

 CNA strives to build bridges between Indigenous communities, allies, legislators, faith-based and non-profit organizations, state agencies, school administrators and educators in order to cultivate respect and end racism.
+CNA is an education and advocacy resource for the communities it serves.

 Choctaw-Cherokee